BramVanroy/lt3-2019-transformer-trainer/README.md

 This repository was made public to showcase how to allow for a configurable user experience, using automatic mixed precision, using distributed training, using early stopping, and so on.

-Remainder of the documentation is intended for in-house usage at LT3.
 This code has been used for many different research topics within LT3.

 Using it in your own work?
 --------------------------